Skip to Content

 The cat rubs the girl's hand on the street .

-Personally, I love it when my cat Alexei rubs up against me – no matter what the reason!
-But it is useful to be able to interpret why your cat is rubbing its face at different times and in different places to understand what is going on with your favourite feline.
+Personally, I love it when my cat Alexei rubs up against me – no matter the reason!
+But it is useful to be able to interpret why your cat rubs its cheek on everything at different times and places.

-Cats virtually never rub their faces on strangers so when your cat pushes its little face up against you it is giving you a huge compliment.
+Cats virtually never rub their faces on strangers, so when a cat pushes its little face up against you, it’s giving you a huge compliment.

 ginger cat rubbing past boots